DarkAlejoxD/DarkAlejoxD/Projects/SoulsPassage/Readme.md

 (WIP)

 #### Poltergeist Sphere Shader
-Developed a shader using the stencil buffer that reveals a different view of the wall only through specific objects.
+Developed a shader using the stencil buffer that reveals a different view of the world only through specific objects.
 It is used for the Poltergeist Sphere when the ability is activated.
 (WIP)

 ---